Flashvita/My_tasks/README.md

 #
-Solving problems from the site Codewars
+Solving tasks from the Codewars website